Good Hotel Guide Review

 Perth and Kinross

-2 lounges, restaurant, in-room TV (Freeview), 2-acre wooded garden, bicycle storage, car park (electric charging points), unsuitable for disabled.
+2 lounges, dining room with orangery extension, in-room TV (Freeview), 2-acre wooded garden, bicycle storage, EV charging, unsuitable for disabled.

 not under 10.